Citizens State Bank (Winside, NE)

 Newspaper Excerpt

-Stockholders the Winside Citizens State bank met Friday evening to choose directors in anticipation re-opening...
-The bank will re-opened
+Stockholders of the Winside Citizens State bank met Friday evening to choose directors in anticipation of re-opening. ...
+The bank will be re-opened soon.

 Source